 Voices of Music presents “La Follia: A Baroque Pageant”, a beautiful performance of the 12th of Antonio Vivaldi’s Twelve Trio Sonatas, Op.
 1. Sonata No. 12 in D minor “La Follia”, RV 63.

 San Francisco based early music ensemble Voices of Music plays Italian composer and lutenist Andrea Falconieri’s Folias (La Folia), with the original instruments.
 Recorded at the “Art of the Recorder” concert, February 2014.

-Voice of Music perform Alessandro Grandi’s Venetian Christmas Vespers, Confitebor tibi Domine.
+Early music ensemble Voice of Music performs Alessandro Grandi’s Venetian Christmas Vespers, Confitebor tibi Domine.
 Directors: Hanneke van Proosdij & David Tayler.

 San Francisco based renaissance and baroque music ensemble Voices of Music perform Pachelbel’s Canon in D Major.
 The piece remained forgotten for centuries like most other works by Pachelbel and other pre-1700 composers, and was rediscovered only in the 20th century, and became extremely popular.

 The second movement, Aria, from Bach’s orchestral suite in D Major, BWV 1068, popularly known as the “Air on the G-String” performed on original instruments from the time of Bach by the Early Music ensemble Voices of Music.
 Air on the G String is German violinist and teacher August Wilhelmj‘s (21 September 1845 in Usingen …